alixxxx-x/xpwear/README.md

-my first webapp, built with raw html/css and php
+My first webapp, built with raw html/css and php